-Performance evaluations and written tests are both used to measure attainment of specific objectives. trainees are assessed throughout the training in order to provide ongoing information about their progress. trainees are evaluated monthly to determine achievement of objectives for all trainings, which is done by the end of the training.
-Trainees' performance is evaluated by completion of projects. trainees are required to pass an exit exam at the end of the training.
-Grades are assigned for each project based on quality and the time it took the trainee to complete the work.
+Performance evaluations and written tests are both used to measure attainment of specific objectives.
+Trainees are assessed throughout the training to provide ongoing information about their progress.
+Trainees are evaluated monthly to determine achievement of objectives for all training, which is done by the end of the training.
+Trainees' performance is evaluated by completion of projects.
+Trainees are required to pass an exit exam at the end of the training.
+Grade are assigned for each project based on quality and time it took the trainee to complete the work.

 Evaluations are documented on a Progress According to Plan (PAP) form for each trainee.
 Instructors meet with each of their trainees and their case managers monthly to review their trainee PAP.
 Work habits and attitudes are also assessed and discussed at that time.
 Trainees who have reached the midpoint of their program must successfully have completed all work scheduled for the first 33% of the original number of clock hours.
 Completing at least 80% of original clock hours is the minimum required to graduate.
-If trainees have not successfully completed the scheduled work, they will be deemed as not making satisfactory progress and will be placed on Academic Probation (See part B of this section.)
+If trainees have not successfully completed the scheduled work, they will be deemed as not making progress and will be placed on Academic Probation.

-E. GRADING POLICY
+B. GRADING POLICY